..

 .

-As my teammates and I disembarked the bus, Compton's drumline turned up the funk, and the effect was immediate.
+As my teammates and I disembarked the bus, the Compton drumline turned up the funk, and the effect was immediate.
 Right away, a few of the brothers on our squad added a little something extra to their strut.
-Then, to my right, I noticed one of our old field generals, mid-50ish, lily white, Coach Gillies groove walking to the beat and, judging by his swag, he was legit feeling it.
+Then, off to my right, I noticed one of our old field generals, mid-50ish, lily white, Coach Gillies groove walking to the beat and, judging by his swag, he was legit feeling it.
 I remember thinking, it was the coolest thing I ever saw a white man do.
 Just like us young brothers; the old coach just couldn't help himself.

 .